Trenčianske Teplice: History

-Bridge of Fame

-What does make bridges famous?
-Might be architects, builders, location, size or shape.
-The Bridge of Fame in Trenčianske Teplice is different.
-The bridge is located in small town, overarching a small river, but known by whole country.
-Bridge of Fame is the place where a plate dedicated to the top guest of the biggest film festival in Slovakia is added.
-The festival was held in Trenčianske Teplice since 1993 (until 2015), Artfilm.
-The plates given here to date include those dedicated to Sophia Loren, Gina Lollobrigida, Franco Nero, Ornella Muti, as well as exceptional Slovak film actors and actress as: Jozef Kroner or Emília Vášáryová.

 Artfilm

 Film festival Art Film Fest was held for first time 1993, the year when "Slovak republic" was founded.
 Artfilm is the longest active international film related festival in Slovakia.
 The festival was founded by "Peter Hledik", who is also the director.
 As Mr. Hledik said, the reason for founding the festival was affected by the time, early 90s.
 The time when film studios in Slovakia had significant financial problems and they stopped filming.
 Artfilm wanted to replace live cinematography.
 The first years of the festival begins 14 June 1993 in Trenčianske Teplice with "UNESCO" support.
 It was a small review of documentary movies in one cinema hall for just 200 people.

 By the time, festival has been growing and has become one of the most iconic cultural events in Slovakia.
 While in 1993 the festival welcomed just 300 visitors, in 2009 it was 25 000 visitors.

-Because of the growing tendency, in 2016, the event was moved from small town of Trenčianske Teplice to the second biggest city in Slovakia Košice.
+Due to increased demand, in 2016 the event was moved from Trenčianske Teplice to the second biggest city in Slovakia Košice.